Open Sicilians Homepage

-The Najdorf variation is another phase with its sharp play and good reputation.
+The Najdorf Variation is another phase with its sharp play and good reputation.
 Most of the World Champions have played this defense at one time or another.
-Fischer, Petrosian, and presently Garry Kasparov have made it their own weapon.
+Fischer, Petrosian, and Garry Kasparov have made it their own weapon.

 The Lasker Sveshnikov Pelikan is on the list as well.
 Black's seemingly anti-positional approach leads to some wild play.
 I won some of my all time favorites with this variation.

 I would rank these openings by respectability but I won't because I believe they are all playable and sound.

 Preference should be one's style and what you feel comfortable playing.
 It's easy to wake up one morning and say " I am a Najdorf player" it's quite another to feel that way over the board.
 I know this for a fact.